j9t/little-books/manuscript/website-quality-control.md

 Quality control entails and must include a great number of tests, covering security, accessibility, usability, performance, functionality, maintainability, semantics, validation, layout and design consistency, typography, (general) code quality, and coding standard compliance.

-In practice, quality control requires training, depends on our mindsets, stands and falls with automation, and needs enforcement.
+In practice, quality control requires training, depends on our mindsets, profits from automation, and needs enforcement.

 And, finally, there are a gazillion tools for quality control and assurance.